Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

    2. [Double Stream](DualStreamSSR/README.md)
 7. [Hardware implementation of 2 Dual-Stream SSR filters](DualSSR16_hw/README.md)

 <a name="AIE_Architecture"></a>

 ## Summary of AI Engine Architecture

-You should have already read the [AI Engine Detailed Architecture](https://www.xilinx.com/support/documentation/architecture-manuals/am009-versal-ai-engine.pdf), so the purpose of this chapter is simply to highlight the features of the AI Engine that are useful for this tutorial.
+Ensure that you have already read the [AI Engine Detailed Architecture](https://docs.amd.com/go/en-US/am009-versal-ai-engine).
+The purpose of this chapter is to highlight the features of the AI Engine that are useful for this tutorial.

 Versal™ adaptive SoCs combine programmable logic (PL), processing system (PS), and AI Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
 The hardware and software are targeted for programming and optimization by data scientists and software and hardware developers.
 A host of tools, software, libraries, IP, middleware, and frameworks enable Versal adaptive SoCs to support all industry-standard design flows.